huonw/rust-resource-management/slides/slides.md

 We've seen consistently that having to clean up our resources can lead to problem, so garbage collection or GCs remove the need to clean up memory.
+They are an optimisation on top of infinite memory: just never free anything, and there's no chance of calling free wrong.
+This is bad in a real program, since memory use would explode, so the computer will occasionally free some things in the background, when it works out they're obviously not needed.

 This works great: without needing to call `free`, there's no way to call it wrong.
 If a piece of memory is still accessible and so may be used in future, it won't be cleaned up, so no use-after-free, and, the GC itself is carefully implemented to only free things once